Mobolaji-Adeolu/GLIMPS/README.md

 * Use "sudo apt-get install python-tk" to install the Tkinter module required for the GLIMPS GUI in Linux.
 * Use "python GLIMPS_UI.py" to execute GLIMPS_UI.

-## Command LinUsage
+## Command Line Usage
 **GLIMPS_Pipeline.py** [*args]

--h, --help
-Show this help message and exit
+-h, --help  _Show help message and exit_

--i, --Input_Directory
-The directory in which input genome files are located -o, --Output_Directory
+-i, --Input_Directory  _The directory in which input genome files are located_

-The directory in which Output files are to be placed -d, --Protein_Distribution
+-o, --Output_Directory  _The directory in which Output files are to be placed_

-The minimum proportion of the input genomes in which a protein family must be present -t, --Threads
+-d, --Protein_Distribution  _The minimum proportion of the input genomes in which a protein family must be present_

-The minimum proportion of the input genomes in which a protein family must be present -p, --Target_Proteins
+-t, --Threads  _The minimum proportion of the input genomes in which a protein family must be present_

-The location of a file containing the protein targets for protein family identification (optional) -m, --Marker_Proteins
+-p, --Target_Proteins  _The location of a file containing the protein targets for protein family identification (optional)_

-The predefined marker protein family set to be used for analysis (optional) --Single_Copy
+-m, --Marker_Proteins  _The predefined marker protein family set to be used for analysis (optional)_

-Determines whether the pipeline utilizes only single copy homologs --PAMatrix
+--Single_Copy  _Determines whether the pipeline utilizes only single copy homologs_

-Determines whether the pipeline produces a PA Matrix --POCP
+--PAMatrix  _Determines whether the pipeline produces a PA Matrix_

-Determines whether the pipeline produces a POCP Matrix --AAI
+--POCP  _Determines whether the pipeline produces a POCP Matrix_

-Determines whether the pipeline produces an AAI Matrix --Fast_Cluster
+--AAI  _Determines whether the pipeline produces an AAI Matrix_

-Skips the HMM-based iterative clustering steps after CD-Hit during the core genome identification process --Fast_Phylogeny
+--Fast_Cluster  _Skips the HMM-based iterative clustering steps after CD-Hit during the core genome identification process_

-Skips the RAxML based tree building step after FastTree --No_Tree
+--Fast_Phylogeny  _Skips the RAxML based tree building step after FastTree_

-Skips all phylogenetic tree building steps
+--No_Tree  _Skips all phylogenetic tree building steps_

--f, --Alignment_Filtering
-The method by which the alignments will be filtered --cdhit
+-f, --Alignment_Filtering  _The method by which the alignments will be filtered_

-Path to the cd-hit executable
+--cdhit  _Path to the cd-hit executable_

---jackhmmer
-Path to the jackhmmer executable
+--jackhmmer  _Path to the jackhmmer executable_

---hmmbuild
-Path to the hmmbuild executable
+--hmmbuild  _Path to the hmmbuild executable_

---hmmsearch
-Path to the hmmsearch executable
+--hmmsearch  _Path to the hmmsearch executable_

---clustalo
-Path to the clustalo executable
+--clustalo  _Path to the clustalo executable_

---trimal
-Path to the trimal executable
+--trimal  _Path to the trimal executable_

---fasttree
-Path to the fasttree executable
+--fasttree  _Path to the fasttree executable_

---raxml
-Path to the raxml executable
+--raxml  _Path to the raxml executable_

 ## History
 Version 0.5: Initial Public Release

 ## Credits
-Mobolaji Adeolu
-**McMaster University**
-_Department of Biochemistry and Biomedical Sciences_
+Mobolaji Adeolu (Department of Biochemistry and Biomedical Sciences, McMaster University)

 ## License
 **MIT License**